openmcp-project/docs/docs/about/design/service-provider-design.md

 ```

 :::info
-This sequence expects that a `ServiceProviderConfig` does not require validation by a `ServiceProvider`.
-How valid `ServiceProviderConfigs` are generated in the `PlatformCluster` is tbd.
+The validation of a `ServiceProviderConfig`, if required, is part of `ServiceProvider` layer and not the runtime layer.
 :::

 ## Out of Scope